davecb/Sherlock/README.md

 excluded the impossible, whatever remains, however improbable, must be the truth."
 Sherlock Holmes, _Adventure of the Beryl Coronet._]
-By this logic,
-anything seen before the error ocurred is an "impossible" cause, and should be excluded.
+By this logic, it is impossible that anything seen before the error occurred could be a cause of the error.